 The cloud is generally more secure than most private data centers since Amazon and Microsoft can hire talented engineers and automate many of their practices.
 Cloud infrastructure providers also offer tools and architectural options to isolate workloads, encrypt data and detect potential threats.

-The process to secure a cloud environment is different from more traditional data center practices, so cloud adoption requires a learning curve for IT teams.
+The process to secure a cloud environment is different from traditional data center practices, so cloud adoption requires a learning curve for IT teams.
 Unauthorized access to resources is the most common cloud security threat; many high-profile exposures of sensitive data resulted from misconfigurations.

 1501 Belle Isle Av, Suite 110